Belonging

 Throughout the school year, our community engages in learning and work that affirms identity, acknowledges systemic inequities, and pursues justice.
 Students and educators learn through coursework, workshops, conferences, immersion, training, and more.

-Student-initiated events such as this were first launched in 2006 as “Diversity Day”, which grew into an annual Diversity Week. when the entire school community focuses on critical explorations of difference, equity, justice, and positive identity development.
+Student-initiated events such as this were first launched in 2006 as “Diversity Day”, which grew into an annual Diversity Week, when the entire school community focuses on critical explorations of difference, equity, justice, and positive identity development.

 • NAIS Student Diversity Leadership Conference

 This is an annual gathering of independent school student leaders (9-12) from around the country that focuses on the development of self-identity and the search for community spirit and understanding.
 Each year a delegation of Oakwood students attends SDLC to foster and support emerging student leadership.
 Students return from the NAIS Student Diversity Leadership Conference with a broadened perspective on diversity, equity, and inclusion at Oakwood, as well as common language, to identify and articulate these issues.
-Students also gain greater self-awareness, stronger leadership skills, and renewed conviction about the productive and valuable role they can play in helping Oakwood continue to become a more inclusive school.
+Students also gain greater self-awareness, stronger leadership skills, and renewed conviction about the productive and valuable role they can play in helping Oakwood continue to become a more equitable school.

 • NAIS People of Color Conference (POCC)